data-nik/exo_analysis/README.md

-<h1>Outer Worlds: Analyzing the Discovery and Characteristics of Exoplanets</h1>
+<h1>Analyzing the Discovery of Exoplanets</h1>

 <h2>Motivation</h2>

-My lifelong fascination with Earth and Space Science, ignited in elementary school, has only intensified over time.
-Inspired by countless hours spent exploring books, movies, video games, and NASA documentaries, I've always looked to the stars with wonder.
-This project offers an incredible opportunity to delve deeper into astrometry data, aligning with my aspirations to contribute meaningfully to the field of space exploration.
+My inspiration for this project's topic stems from an inherent curiosity about life itself and a desire to understand the unknown.
+My fascination with Earth and Space Science began in elementary school and has steadily grown stronger ever since.
+I have often found myself gazing at the sky, pondering countless questions.
+From captivating books and movies to engaging video games and informative NASA documentaries, this passion and curiosity have been shaped by a diverse range of influences.
+This project presents a valuable opportunity for me to delve deeper into astrometry data, align with my aspirations, and make significant strides towards my goal of meaningfully contributing to space exploration